Stensul Wrapped 2024: Read about all our milestones here.

 You need to not only define the rules for creating marketing assets but also have a way to ensure they are followed.
 A superb way to see that happen is to give creators some flexibility in their creative decisions.

-By having rules – that have some bend in them – you can expect to see emails and other items produced that reflect the sort of “look & feel” that should be associated with your brand.
-Importantly, it tends to allow for more efficient creation of marketing assets as each time someone goes about building something, they’re not starting from scratch.
+By having rules—that have some bend in them—you can expect to see emails and other items produced that reflect the sort of “look and feel” that should be associated with your brand.
+Importantly, it tends to allow for more efficient creation of marketing assets because each time someone goes about building something, they’re not starting from scratch.
 There are guidelines to follow and a way to stick to them.
-Like in a Homeowner Association, the residents understand what’s expected of them.
+Like in a homeowner association, the residents understand what’s expected of them.

 You can easily set hundreds of permissions to ensure that every aspect of your corporate brand guidelines is followed along with any industry or government regulatory requirements.
 You can also manage who has the right to create, comment, approve, or deploy.
 That avoids design or messaging horror shows and unintended sends of emails you wish never existed.